ArduinoTrack_Combined is designed for use with the Arduino 1.6.8+ development environment, as available from http://www.arduino.cc/.

 The latest firmware can always be found on Custom Digital Services GitHub site.
 Begin by downloading the firmware - you can clone the repository using Git, or you can just download the ArduinoTrack folder to your local PC.

 On a separate Arduino Uno or similar, install the Arduino ISP Example Sketch the the Uno.
 Program this as you would a normal sketch, by selecting the appropriate Arduino from the Tools-Boards list, and the Comm port as needed.

 Plug the ArduinoTrack Shield into Arduino Uno that is programmed as an ISP programmer.

-To program the shield, go to Sketch-Upload Using Programmer.
+Verify that the correct #define variable is set (and the others are commented out), and go to Sketch-Upload Using Programmer.
 The Sketch will compile and will program to the ATMega328 processor similarly to how a normal Arduino with the bootloader is programmed.
 However, in this situation, no bootloader is required on the Shield.